-- · General options - Static Analysis, see the C-STAT® Static Analysis Guide for more information about these options - C/C++ Compiler - Assembler - Output Converter, options for converting ELF output to Motorola, Intel-standard, or other simple formats, see Output converter options, page 239. - Custom build, options for extending the toolchain
+- · General options

+- Static Analysis, see the C-STAT® Static Analysis Guide for more information about these options

+- Runtime Checking, see the C-SPY® Debugging Guide for Arm for more information about these options

+- C/C++ Compiler

+- Assembler

-- Build Actions, options for pre-build and post-build actions - Linker, available for application projects but not for library projects - Library builder, available for library projects but not for application projects - Debugger - Simulator - C-SPY hardware drivers, options specific to additional hardware debuggers.
+- Output Converter, options for converting ELF output to Motorola, Intel-standard, or other simple formats, see Output converter options, page 273. - Custom build, options for extending the toolchain - Build Actions, options for pre-build and post-build actions - Linker, available for application projects but not for library projects - Library builder, available for library projects but not for application projects - Debugger - Simulator - C-SPY hardware drivers, options specific to additional hardware debuggers.